 INFORMATION PAGE

-Did this program change receive unanimous approval within the Department? ____ If not, what are the major concerns raised by the opponents?
+Did this program change receive unanimous approval within the Department? _Yes__ If not, what are the major concerns raised by the opponents?

 Explain any effects this program change will have on program requirements or enrollments in other departments including the Bachelor of Integrated Studies Program.
 In the case of similar offerings or affected programs, you should include letters from the departments in question stating their support or opposition to the proposed program.